ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d4 - a - JS - Variable scope, hoisting and shadowing.md

   console.log(`Name OUTSIDE if statement: ${ironhacker}`);
   ```

 > When JavaScript sees a reference to a variable, it will try to find the variable declaration within the same scope where it has been referenced.
-If it can’t find that declaration, it will look for it within the parent scope.
-If it can’t find it there, it will look for the grand-parent scope… and will keep trying until it reaches the global scope.
+If it can't find that declaration, it will look for it within the parent scope.
+If it can't find it there, it will look for the grand-parent scope… and will keep trying until it reaches the global scope.